Helen LaKelly Hunt

 Helen LaKelly Hunt (born February 1949) is an American activist and writer.
-She is the daughter of oil tycoon H. L. Hunt.
-She holds earned and honorary degrees from Union Theological Seminary (New York) and Southern Methodist University.
+She is also a member of the wealthy Hunt family.
+She holds earned and honorary degrees from Union Theological Seminary and Southern Methodist University.

+She earned a master's degree in clinical psychology and a Ph.D. in church history.

 Life and career

 She is founder and president of The Sister Fund.

 Hunt lives in Dallas, Texas, with her husband, Harville Hendrix.

-Helen LaKelly Hunt along with her husband developed Imago Relationship Therapy.
+Helen LaKelly Hunt along with her husband of more than 40 years, developed Imago Relationship Therapy.
 Together they have six children, including Haela Hunt-Hendrix, the vocalist of the black metal band Liturgy; Leah Hunt-Hendrix, an Occupy movement activist; and Kimberly June Miller, co-author of the book Boundaries for Your Soul.

 She is a member of the Hunt oil/football family.
 Her brother Lamar founded the American Football League and the Kansas City Chiefs.
 Her nephew Clark, Lamar's son, became co-owner and chairman of the board for the Chiefs after Lamar's death.

+In 2007 Helen and Swanee Hunt, with Chris Grumm, launched the Women Moving Millions campaign, with the goal of building a global collective of committed women making gifts of $1million or more for the advancement of women and girls.

+From 2007 to 2018, Hunt owned a townhouse at 352 Riverside Drive in New York City.